darylknight/boilerplate/README.md

 ### Creating a new site from this Boilerplate

-1. Create a new repository using this one as a template
+-  Create a new repository using this one as a template
+-  Clone the site
+-  Create an empty database for the site
-2. Duplicate the `.env.example` file as `.env`.
+-  Duplicate the `.env.example` file as `.env`.
 Update the Database Configuration, change the `ENVIRONMENT` variable to `dev`, update the `PRIMARY_SITE_URL` and `BASE_PATH`
-3. Enter a `CP_TRIGGER`.
+-  Enter a `CP_TRIGGER`.
 This defaults to `control` if left blank
+-  Enter `on` for `SYSTEM_STATUS`
-4. Run `npm install` to install the packages from `package.json`
+-  Run `npm update` to install the latest packages from `package.json`
-5. Run `composer install` to install Craft and it's plugins from `composer.json`
+-  Run `composer install` to install Craft and it's plugins from `composer.json`
-6. Create an empty database for the site
-7. Run `./craft setup`
+-  Run `./craft setup`
-8. Optionally, duplicate `scripts/.env.sh.example` as `scripts/.env.sh` and update it with the correct paths for your local environment if you want to use [Craft Scripts](https://github.com/nystudio107/craft-scripts) for pulling the database and assets through the command line.
+-  Optionally, duplicate `scripts/.env.sh.example` as `scripts/.env.sh` and update it with the correct paths for your local environment if you want to use [Craft Scripts](https://github.com/nystudio107/craft-scripts) for pulling the database and assets through the command line.
-9. Update the details in `package.json`
+-  Update the details in `package.json`

 ### Setting up an existing site based on this Boilerplate